microsoft/ivy/doc/examples/helloworld.md

 ## Running a protocol

-Now let's try running the [leader election ring protocol](leader.md).
+Now let's try running the [leader election ring protocol](leader.html).

+# Implementing the abstract datatypes

 Recall that we used two abstract datatypes for this protocol: `node` and `id`.
 To keep things simple, we'll implement both of these types with one-bit binary numbers.
 That means we'll have exactly two nodes and two id's.
 Here are the implementations:

     object node_impl = {
         interpret node.t -> bv[1]

         implement node.get_next {
             y := x + 1
        }
     }

     object id_impl = {
         interpret id.t -> bv[1]
     }

 Before going on, it would be a good idea to verify that these are